Free to Members, $20 seniors and students, $22 adults (includes admission to Museum and Art Galleries)

 Please join us on Saturday, January 25, 2025, when we host Terry DeWald for a Vintage Basketry and Navajo Weavings Show at the Amerind Museum.
 The show will feature vintage Navajo weavings and baskets from California, the greater Southwest, and contemporary Tohono O’odham baskets.

-DeWald has been a prominent dealer, lecturer, appraiser, and author of Native American art for more than 40 years.
-Come and learn all about this beautiful art.
-Also don’t forget that you do not pay sales tax on any purchases from the Amerind Museum.
-All your purchases directly support Amerind’s work with Indigenous artists, museum collections, and public programing.
+Come and learn all about this beautiful art, have questions?
+Terry’s the one to ask!
+Also, remember that you do not pay sales tax on purchases from the Amerind Museum.
+Your purchases directly support Amerind’s work with Indigenous artists, museum collections, and public programming.

 This event is included with regular Museum admission.